Home kitchen Tips & TechniquesKitchen Tips How To Clean The Inside Of A Burnt Tea Kettle

 1. Mild yet tough: Baking soda is an abrasive, but a relatively gentle one, making it gentle enough to use on numerous surfaces while still providing a powerfully strong clean.

-2. Multipurpose cleaner: Baking soda is another one of those wonderful household basics you should never be without, as it is great for using in a whole variety of kitchen cleaning chores.
+2. Multipurpose cleaner: Baking soda is another one of those wonderful household basics you should never be without, (how to clean the inside of a burnt tea kettle) as it is great for using in a whole variety of kitchen cleaning chores.

 3. Baking soda neutralizes: Using baking soda you can get rid of any burnt stains and then have a small box inside your kettle to get rid of the bad smell, too.